 2.1 Division of Berlin

-After World War II, Berlin was divided into four zones occupied by the Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-Tensions between the Allies grew, leading to the eventual division of Berlin into West Berlin (controlled by Western powers) and East Berlin (controlled by the Soviet Union).
+After World War II, Berlin was divided into four zones occupied by the Allied powers: such countries as the United States of America, United Kingdom, France and the Soviet Union.
+Relations with other Allies deteriorated that led to a division of Berlin into West Berlin, under the administration of the western powers and East Berlin under the administration of the Soviet.

 3.1 Checkpoints and Watchtowers